wp-plugins/send-to-kindle/readme.txt

 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Allow readers to enjoy your blog anytime, everywhere on their Kindle devices and free reading apps.
+The Send to Kindle Button lets readers enjoy your blog anytime, everywhere on their Kindle devices and free reading apps.

 == Description ==

-The Send to Kindle Button enables your readers to send content to their Kindle devices and apps continue reading later.
+Adding this button to your site opens it up to millions of Kindle customers that want to enjoy your blog on their Kindle.

 = Features =